eosnetworkfoundation/product/transactions/read-only/parallel.md

 Continuing the work to support read-only transaction RPC by PR (https://github.com/AntelopeIO/leap/pull/558) (on branch https://github.com/AntelopeIO/leap/tree/send_read_only_trx), this document describes an approach to parallelize read-only transaction execution.

 ## Main Ideas
 The node toggles between `write` and `read` windows.
 In `write` window, the node operates normally, except read-only transactions are queued for later parallel execution in `read` window.
-In `read` window, the queued read-only transactions are executed in a dedicated thread pool, while operations which are safe to read-only transaction execution are executed in the main thread.
+In `read` window, the queued read-only transactions are executed in a dedicated thread pool, while operations safe to read-only transaction execution are executed by the main thread.

 Several terms are defined to help understand the design.